MicrosoftDocs/bot-docs/articles/bot-framework-emulator.md

 ## Before you get started
 * Download and run the Bot Framework Emulator.
 Download packages for Mac, Windows, and Linux are available from the [GitHub releases page](https://github.com/Microsoft/BotFramework-Emulator/releases).
 The latest Windows installer is available from the [emulator download page](https://emulator.botframework.com) (download starts immediately).
 * Know what to enter for your bot's endpoint into the emulator's address bar.
-This value differs based on whether your bot is [running on localhost](#localhost), [hosted remotely](#remotehost), or [running as an Azure Bot service](#azurehost).
+This value differs based on whether your bot is [running on localhost](#localhost), [hosted remotely](#remotehost), or [running as an Azure Bot Service](#azurehost).
 * If your bot is running with Microsoft Account (MSA) credentials, have those credentials ready too.
-* If your bot is hosted remotely, ensure that [ngrok tunneling software](#ngrok) is installed and configured so that the emulator can communication with the service.
+* If your bot is hosted remotely, ensure that [ngrok tunneling software](#ngrok) is installed and configured so that the emulator can communicate with the service.

 ## <a id="localhost"></a> Connect to a bot running on localhost
 When developing a bot using the BotBuilder SDK, the default endpoint for local debugging is http://localhost:3978/api/messages.
 This is where the bot will be listening for messages when hosted locally.